gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 - **Rearrange widgets:** Drag and drop from the upper-left corner of a widget to move it into a new position on the dashboard.
 - **One per dashboard:** Only one copy of each metric can be placed on a dashboard.
 - **Widget menu:** From the menu in the upper-right of each widget, you can switch between **line** and **bar** graph types, resize the widget between large or small, export the graph data, or remove the widget from the dashboard.
+- **Switch graph type** Switch between line graphs, area graphs, or bar graphs.

 <figure>
   <img src="/wp-content/uploads/layout-options.png" srcset="/wp-content/uploads/layout-options@2x.png" class="help-center-img img-bordered" alt="Overview of GitKraken Insights" />
-  <figcaption style="text-align: center; color: #888">Switch between bar or line graphs, resize, export graph data, or remove widget from the menu in the upper right.</figcaption>
+  <figcaption style="text-align: center; color: #888">Switch between bar, area or line graphs, resize, export graph data, or remove widget from the menu in the upper right.</figcaption>
 </figure>

 > **Note:** Currently, each user can create only one dashboard per organization.
 Support for multiple dashboards per user is planned for a future release.